-The large-scale mechanical properties of eukaryotic cells are primarily determined by the cytoskeleton, a cross-linked network of semiflexible actin and microtubule filaments that gives the cell rigidity, enables it to move, and allows it to respond to mechanical signals.
+The large-scale mechanical properties of eukaryotic cells are primarily determined by the cytoskeleton, a cross-linked network of semiflexible filaments that gives the cell rigidity, enables it to move, and allows it to respond to mechanical signals.
 The actin cytoskeleton forms highly dynamic structures with rapid filament turnover and reversible cross-linking regulated by enzymatic cofactors that enable this network to be exquisitely sensitive to external stimuli.
 While the mechanical properties of semiflexible polymer networks have been extensively studied in the polymer physics community, the role of dynamic effects unique to biological systems is just now beginning to be explored.
 We are investigating the behavior of cross-linked networks of semiflexible filaments that are subject to the action of enzymes that actively tug on the cytoskeleton and ones that trigger filament severing or filament growth.
 Because these enzymes are themselves known to be sensitive to local fiber mechanics and fluctuations, their presence can allow the cytoskeleton to greatly amplify chemical and mechanical signals, triggering large cellular-scale rearrangements in response to specific perturbations.
-We use coarse-grained analytical models for the statistical mechanics of semiflexible filaments to explore filament dynamics in the presence of remodeling enzymes, coupled with large-scale simulations for networks composed of such active filaments.
+We use coarse-grained analytical models for the statistical mechanics of semiflexible filaments to explore filament dynamics, fracture, and growth in the presence of remodeling enzymes.

 The organelles of eukaryotic cells confine biomolecules within convoluted nanoscale compartments, drastically altering their mixing and transport.
 A notable example is the endoplasmic reticulum (ER), which forms a dynamic interconnected network of narrow tubules that serves as the site of synthesis for lipids and secretory proteins.
 The ER plays a key role in protein quality control, with accumulation and aggregation of misfolded proteins triggering key biochemical pathways that instruct the cell to halt further protein synthesis.
 Because the internal dimensions of ER tubules are of comparable size scale to individual proteins, this organelle provides a highly confined environment for protein interaction.
 We are exploring the behavior of biochemical reaction networks within a random network of dynamics tubutles, using hybrid Monte Carlo and Brownian dynamics techniques.
 Key questions of interest include the dynamics of activation of the unfolded protein response pathway, which is believed to function as an all-or-nothing phase transition in response to accumulation of misfolded proteins, due specifically to the effectively one-dimensional nature of the intra-ER environment.
 Additional questions include the role of extensive organelles such as the ER in cytoplasmic transport, where micron-sized vesicle must maneuver around dynamic membranous structures that occupy more than 10% of cell volume.